Your rights are set out in an international human rights treaty called the UN Convention on the Rights of the Child (or the UNCRC for short)

 - your views must be considered and taken into account in all matters affecting you (article 12).

 My rights to be supported and listened to at school in Scotland

-The government in Scotland wants every child to get a good education and to get the help they need to do as well as they can in school.
+The government in Scotland wants every child and young person to get a good education and to get the help they need to do as well as they can in school.
 No matter how old you are, you have the right to get extra support at school if you need it to get the most out of your education, and the right to be listened to and involved in decisions made about your support.